AdityaCoppisetti/keylouder/README.md

 abandoned because i couldn't figure out the keyboard layout, but then i watched a ton of youtube tutorials and i got the hang of it.

-how my keyboard is different than other 60 percent keyboard?
+how my keyboard is different than other 60 percent keyboards?

-well for starters its made completely by me including the pcb and the case and everything down to the tiniest size
+well for starters its made completely by me including the pcb and the case and everything down to the tiniest bit

-and then i did this really unique thing all because i had a tiny bit of space beneath the main controller of the keyboard (raspberry pi pico) so i thought i should add a led matrix. i was loooking at a tutorial where they had made their own led matrix module and it got me thinking what if i made my own hotswappable modules
+and then i did this really unique thing all because i had a tiny bit of space beneath the main controller of the keyboard (raspberry pi pico) so i thought i should add a led matrix.

+i was loooking at a tutorial where they had made their own led matrix module and it got me thinking what if i made my own hotswappable modules